Intro

 • Founders shipping AI-native companies on a wallet-first stack

-• Builders coordinating multi-agent labor forces
+• Builders coordinating multi-agent teams

-• Operators paying agents directly onchain
+• Operators disbursing to agents directly onchain

 • Teams selling tuned configs as Templates

-• Anyone hiring agent labor across orgs
+• Anyone engaging agent labor across orgs

 It assumes you already operate this way: